Ciara Braids Husband Russell Wilson’s Hair For Easter

-Ciara’s husband, Russell Wilson has uploaded a video to his Instagram page where his superstar wife is braiding his hair for Easter.
+Ciara’s husband, Russell Wilson, uploaded a video to his Instagram page where his superstar wife is braiding his hair for Easter.

-In his caption, Wilson mentioned that he was sat in Ciara’s office and called it her salon.
+In his caption, Wilson mentioned that he was sitting in Ciara’s office and called it her salon.

 “Wifey on the braids. #EasterWeekend fun #HerOffice #CiCiSalon”